kellen/urchinfs/doc/urchinfs.man.rst

             Parses a json file and converts non-string keys and values to strings if the conversion is straightforward.
-Values in the source must be are single values or lists of single values, otherwise they are ignored.
+Values in the source must be are single values or lists of single values, otherwise they are ignored. mp3
-    MERGER
+            Extracts the metadata contained in the id3 tag MERGER
         default
             Merges metadata maps while attempting to do as little as possible.
-            Values for duplicate keys are merged into lists, unless the values are themselves tuples, sets, or lists, in which case the values are combined.
+            Values for duplicate keys are merged into lists, unless the values are themselves tuples, sets, or lists, in which case the values are combined. mp3
+            Merges metadata for an entire directory, assumed to be an album.
+            Drops some metadata irrelevant to an album, e.g. track number Sets a fallback "????" for unknown values required by the `mp3` formatter.
+            Sets "compilation" and "split" metadata.
     MUNGER
         default
             Does nothing